-The Skullcandy Crusher 360 Wireless are special edition headphones that have good sound but aren’t very versatile for different use cases.
-They don’t have an ANC feature like the Skullcandy Venue have, which means they don’t isolate much noise when using public transport, and their design can feel tight on some heads.
+The Skullcandy Crusher 360 Wireless are special edition headphones with an excited sound, but they aren’t very versatile for different use cases.
+They don’t have an ANC feature like the Skullcandy Venue Wireless have, which means they don’t isolate much noise when using public transport, and their design can feel tight on some heads.
 On the upside, they have an amazing wireless range and battery life.
 You can also use them wired, even if the battery is dead, which is convenient.
-They also have a nice haptic bass that you can control with a touch-sensitive surface, which makes them better suited for bass-heavy genres.
+They also have a nice haptic bass that you can control with a touch-sensitive surface, making them better suited for bass-heavy genres.

-The Crusher 360 are stylish headphones that feel more premium than other similar Skullcandy headphones.
-The limited edition design has a black and tan color scheme that gives the headphones a high-end look.
+The Skullcandy Crusher 360 are stylish headphones that feel more premium than similar Skullcandy headphones.
+The limited-edition design has a black and tan color scheme that gives the headphones a high-end look.
 They have thick padding and large cups.
-They look fairly similar to the Skullcandy Crusher Wireless and Skullcandy Venue headphones, but in a flashier design.
+They look fairly similar to the Skullcandy Crusher Wireless and Skullcandy Venue Wireless headphones, but in a flashier design.

-The Crusher 360 are fairly comfortable headphones, but some may feel like they are too tight.
+The Skullcandy Crusher 360 are fairly comfortable headphones, but some may feel like they're too tight.
 The memory foam padding is plushy and comfortable on the skin.
-They are fairly lightweight, and the padded headband distributes the weight of the headphones effectively.
-They feel similar to the Skullcandy Venue, but the cups are wider and will suit more ear sizes.
+They're lightweight, and the padded headband distributes the weight effectively.
+They feel similar to the Skullcandy Venue Wireless, but the cups are wider and suit more ear sizes.

-The control scheme of the Crusher 360 is easy to use and offers good feedback.
+The Skullcandy Crusher 360's control scheme is easy to use and offers good feedback.
 You get common functionalities like volume control, play/pause, and track skipping.
 You also have the power button that doubles as a pairing button as well.
 You get a nice and clear voice prompt during the procedure, which is convenient.
 Additionally, the left ear cup acts as a haptic bass slider, similar to the Skullcandy Crusher Wireless’ physical slider, but with a touch-sensitive control scheme.